Markets Weekahead - Investors gird for scarier days in markets

-NEW YORK Volatility has returned to U.S. stocks in sudden fashion, and for the first time all year it doesn't appear that the weakness in equities is going to go away quietly in the span of a few days.
+NEW YORK Volatility has suddenly returned to U.S. stocks, and for the first time all year it doesn't appear that the weakness in equities will go away quietly in the span of a few days.

+While the S&P 500 is still up 3.1 percent for the year, the index is off about 5 percent from its record high reached in mid-September, and closed out this week at the lowest level since May 23.

+"We're still in a bull market, but in the near term things are a little bit dicey, and I don't think the decline is over with yet," said Jeffrey Saut, chief investment strategist at Raymond James Financial in St. Petersburg, Florida.

+The S&P 500 and Nasdaq posted their biggest weekly declines since May 2012, and the Dow Jones industrial average ended Friday in negative territory for the year.

-The S&P 500 is only down 4 percent from its record high reached in mid-September.
-But it posted back-to-back intraday moves of more than 40 points this week for the first time in three years, and Wall Street's fear gauge, the CBOE Volatility Index, hit its highest level since December 2012.
+The S&P also posted back-to-back intraday moves of more than 40 points this week for the first time in three years.
+Wall Street's fear gauge, the CBOE Volatility Index, ended at 21.24 on Friday, its highest level since early February.

-No single issue has driven the selling.
-Catalysts include concern about the Federal Reserve's eventual cuts to stimulus, as well as worries about weak growth worldwide and its potential effect on U.S. earnings.
+Investors said they were concerned about the eventual end of Federal Reserve stimulus, as well as weak growth overseas and its potential effect on U.S. earnings.
 The slide in oil prices has also served as a harbinger for poor demand, and investors in general got caught betting heavily on further market gains at a time when this stew boiled over.

 The volatility recalls the last major period of big market gyrations in the second half of 2011, when the first-ever credit downgrade of the United States and the threat of a debt default kept investors on their toes for several months.
-It's unclear whether the current turmoil will last as long, but that it hasn't been eclipsed by buying does show elevated concern.
+It is unclear whether the current turmoil will last as long.

 "What is interesting about what is going on is that you have several themes all feeding into the same action, and that action is to mitigate risk," said Peter Kenny, chief market strategist of Clearpool Group in New York.

-The market's recent performance, at least before Friday ended, is emblematic of this risk aversion: The only S&P 500 sectors to gain since the market's September 18 high are defensive - utilities and consumer staples.
+The only S&P 500 sectors to gain since the market's Sept.
+18 high are defensive - utilities and consumer staples.
 This week also saw the biggest weekly inflow on record to U.S. taxable bond funds, while nearly $7 billion left stock funds.

 One sign that investors anticipate more volatility has been in the options market, where volumes have increased sharply.
-October daily options volume has averaged 21 million contracts a day, above the 17 million daily average for 2014.
+Friday marked the busiest day in the options market since June 2013, with options volume totaling 27.2 million contracts, according to options analytics firm Trade Alert.

 In addition, the CBOE Volatility Index is trading higher than monthly VIX futures contracts between now and May 2015, a sign of worry about near-term ups and downs in the market.